Working with Your Designer is Sometimes a Scary Process; But It Doesn't Have to Be.

 Let’s put it this way: If you scratch your designer’s back, they'll scratch yours.

 The great thing about a professional designer is that they are available to share their professional opinions with their clients – many of them make it their life’s mission to steer their clients in the right direction.
-You help them by sending photos and requested information on time, they become loyal to you and want to see you succeed.
+Helping your design by sending requested information on time, trust and loyalty is created.
+Designers genuinely want you to succeed.

 But there are things designers cannot do for their clients.
 They can’t tell you how to run your business, what is most important to focus on in your business, and things that are quite personal and unique to your day-to-day operations.
 Bottom line, they can’t do the heavy lifting for you.
 They will need some help.